mondele/btt-writer-docs/docs/tStart.rst

 How do I select or change the source text?
 -----------------------------------------------------

-You can select and/or change your source text whenever you use translationStudio.
+You can select and/or change your source text whenever you use BTT Writer.
 When first creating a new project, you *must* select a source text language.
 This is the text you will be translating *from*.

 In the translation project complete the following steps to select or change the source text: